 Lime putty can be made from either type of lime, and is made by adding an excess of water to quicklime.
 Hydraulic lime putty will set underwater within hours or days making them impractical, whereas non-hydraulic lime putty will remain plastic and improve with age.

 Pozzolans are additions that may be added to achieve harder, faster sets to any sort of lime or cement.
-Pozzolans when added produce similar chemical reactions to those found in hydraulic limes, so they reduce breathability and flexibility in exactly the same way.
+Pozzolans, when added, produce similar chemical reactions to those found in hydraulic limes, so they reduce breathability and flexibility in exactly the same way.
 The disadvantage is that you will never know how strong, breathable or flexible a pozzolan lime is beforehand, unless you have considerable experience or knowledge.
-Adding some types of pozzolans or even the smallest amounts of cement can be very damaging or produce poor performing mortars we always recommend testing first.
+Adding some types of pozzolans or even the smallest amounts of cement can be very damaging or produce poor performing lime mortars.
+We always recommend testing first.

 There is often no definitive "right" answer: more often, the specifier or builder is faced with a series of conflicting needs.
 The secret is in achieving the best compromise.